Vactrain: 20th century

-During the 1970s, a leading vactrain advocate, Robert M. Salter of RAND, published a series of elaborate engineering articles.
+During the 1970s, a leading vactrain advocate, Robert M. Salter of RAND Corporation, published a series of elaborate engineering articles.

 An interview with Robert Salter appeared in the Los Angeles Times (June 11, 1972).
 He discussed, in detail, the relative ease with which the U.S. government could build a tube shuttle system using technologies available at that time.
 Maglev being poorly developed at the time, he proposed steel wheels.
 The chamber's door to the tube would be opened, and enough air admitted behind to accelerate the train into the tube.
 Gravity would further accelerate the departing train down to cruise level.
 Rising from cruise level, the arriving train would decelerate by compressing the rarefied air ahead of it, which would be vented.
 Pumps at the stations would make up for losses due to friction or air escaping around the edges of the train, the train itself requiring no motor.
 This combination of modified (shallow) gravity train and atmospheric railway propulsion would consume little energy but limit the system to subsonic speeds, hence initial routes of tens or hundreds of miles or kilometers rather than transcontinental distances were proposed.

 Trains were to require no couplers, each car being directly welded, bolted, or otherwise firmly connected to the next, the route calling for no more bending than the flexibility of steel could easily handle.
 At the end of the line, the train would be moved sideways into the end chamber of the return tube.
 The railway would have both an inner evacuated tube and an outer tunnel.
 At cruise depth, the space between would have enough water to float the vacuum tube, softening the ride.

 A route through the Northeast Megalopolis was laid out, with nine stations, one each in Washington DC, Maryland, Delaware, Pennsylvania, New York, Rhode Island, Massachusetts, and two in Connecticut.
 Commuter rail systems were mapped for the San Francisco and New York areas, the commuter version having longer, heavier trains, to be propelled less by air and more by gravity than the intercity version.
 The New York system was to have three lines, terminating in Babylon, Paterson, Huntington, Elizabeth, White Plains, and St. George.

 Salter pointed out how such a system would help reduce the environmental damage being done to the atmosphere by aviation and surface transportation.
 He called underground Very High Speed Transportation (tube shuttles) his nation's "logical next step".
 The plans were never taken to the next stage.